 Social Security won’t make you rich.
 In fact, don't expect to live off of it, though many people try.

-If you had toiled your entire life and scraped by on average earnings, then left the workforce in 2017 at age 65, Social Security would now be replacing just a measly 38% of your previous pay, according to the nonpartisan Center on Budget and Policy Priorities.
+If you had toiled your entire life and scraped by on average earnings, then left the workforce in 2018 at age 65, Social Security would now be replacing just a measly 39% of your previous pay, according to the nonpartisan Center on Budget and Policy Priorities.

 8. Social Security numbers aren’t recycled